MicroEJ/docs/Tutorials/tutorialUnderstandMicroEJFirmwareBuild.rst

 A :ref:`Platform <platform_overview>` includes development tools and a runtime environment:

-* the Architecture and MicroEJ Packs
+* the Architecture and :ref:`pack_overview`,
-* the Abstraction Layers implementations
+* the Abstraction Layers implementations,
-* the Simulator and its associated Mocks
+* the Simulator and its associated Mocks,
-* a C Board Support Package (BSP) with C drivers and an optional RTOS
+* a C Board Support Package (BSP) with C drivers and an optional RTOS.

 The Platform sources consists in the following projects: